 San José is typical of a Latin American major city, with both upscale and run-down areas.
-You can find out everything you need to know about San Jose by asking your hotel or taxi driver.
+You can learn about San Jose by asking your hotel or taxi driver.

 3. Locals love to talk to foreigners.

-They’ll even stop you in the middle of the street to chat to you.
+They’ll even stop you in the street to chat with you.
 They’re sociable and curious individuals who like meeting people, especially now that tourism in Costa Rica is on the upswing.
-Please be cautious when wandering arout a town if you are a single woman!
+Please be cautious when wandering around a town if you are a single woman!

-4. Dengue is the main disease from mosquitoes.
+4. Dengue is the main disease of mosquitoes.

-The good news is, dengue has been dramatically reduced by 50% over the last few years!
-Be sure to use repellent and mosquito nets when possible, especially in rural and beach areas.
+The good news is dengue has been dramatically reduced by 50% over the last few years!
+Use repellent and mosquito nets, especially in rural and beach areas.

-5. Ticos have a laid-back attitude but, they don’t drive like they do.
+5. Ticos have a laid-back attitude but don’t drive as they do.

 The driving in Costa Rica usually astounds visitors, and it’s something I warn them about before they come down here.
 When driving in Costa Rica, be cautious of potholes, motorbikes weaving between lanes, and pedestrians on the roadway.

-Costa Rica is smaller than Florida, therefore it’s tempting to believe that you can drive across the nation in a week.
-Technically, you can, but believe me when I say that it isn’t very enjoyable!
-This is due to the fact that Costa Rican roadways are seldom straight.
-They do have highways, and the main roads are paved, although most of them only have one lane.
+Costa Rica is smaller than Florida.
+Therefore, believing you can drive across the nation in a week is tempting.
+Technically, you can, but believe me when I say it isn’t delightful!
+This is because Costa Rican roadways are seldom straight.
+They have highways, and the main roads are paved, although most only have one lane.

 7. Police can stop and ask for your papers at any time.